HTTPS Setup Guide

 Custom nginx Configuration

-The default nginx configuration is in nginx.conf.
+The nginx configuration for bare-metal deployments is located at /etc/nginx/sites-available/eas-station (symlinked from config/nginx-eas-station.conf).
 To customize:

 Common customizations: